speedcom/speedcom.github.io/_posts/2017-05-20-justindb-next-competition.markdown

 #### **STEP 2**.
 Show it to the world

-Easly undestandable.
+Easly understandable.
 Just write about your whole "journey" on blog or record the video.

 #### **STEP 3**.
 Win
 Yeah! 👊